 The average daily meal plan for the coffee diet is about 1500 calories.
 The daily breakdown goes like this: wake up and drink one cup of black coffee (no cream or sugar).
 You can drink as much coffee as you want throughout the rest of the day, as long as you drink a minimum of three cups.
 It doesn't have to be caffeinated and can be hot or iced.

-The reason this fad diet works is likely due to the fact that calories are being restricted, not because coffee is a magic cure-all.
-The average American consumes anywhere from 1800-3000 calories per day, which could realistically even be higher; a lot of times we tend to underestimate how much we actually eat.
-Additionally, cutting out all processed foods (which means no fast food, no soda, no frozen or packaged meals, no alcohol) can lead to weight loss, especially when these foods are replaced with a diet rich in nutritious fruits, vegetables, whole grains, and lean proteins.
+The reason this diet might work in the short ter is likely because calories are being restricted, not because coffee is a magic cure-all.
+The average American consumes anywhere from 1800-3000 calories per day, which could really even be higher.
+A lot of times, we tend to underestimate how much we actually eat.
+Additionally, cutting out all processed foods can lead to fast foods.
+This means no fast food, soda, frozen or packaged meals, and alcohol.
+This process could be effective, especially when these are replaced with a diet rich in nutritious fruits, vegetables, whole grains, and lean proteins.

 Can You Lose Weight By Drinking Coffee?

-There is limited research on if drinking coffee can promote weight loss.
+There is limited research on whether or not drinking coffee can promote weight loss.

 Additionally, GCE is high in antioxidants, which may also explain the positive influence on blood sugar management.
-It's important to note that the extracts found in green coffee are present in roasted coffee, but in lower amounts.
-Therefore, using GCE compared to drinking black coffee for weight loss are likely not going to yield the same results.
+It's important to note that the extracts found in green coffee are present in roasted coffee but in lower amounts.
+Therefore, using GCE compared to drinking black coffee for weight loss is likely not going to yield the same results.

-There is limited research that shows that drinking coffee right before consuming a meal may reduce how much you consume during that meal, which could lead to weight loss.
-Conversely, research shows that drinking coffee has no effect on how much you eat at a meal.
+There is limited research showing that drinking coffee before eating may reduce how much you consume during that meal, leading to weight loss.
+Conversely, research shows that drinking coffee does not affect how much you eat at a meal.

 Caffeine has a half-life of five hours, so five hours after drinking one cup, half of the amount of caffeine is still circulating through your body.
-This means that if you consume multiple cups of coffee throughout the day, the overload of caffeine could lead to difficulty sleeping.
-If you have trouble sleeping and need to consume more caffeine to get through the day, it can lead to a cycle of over consumption.
+This means that caffeine overload could lead to difficulty sleeping if you consume multiple cups of coffee throughout the day.
+If you have trouble sleeping and need to drink more caffeine to get through the day, it can lead to a cycle of overconsumption.